 Closing prices for crude oil, gold and other commodities

-Wholesale gasoline for July delivery was unchanged at $2.24 a gallon.
-July heating rose 1 cent to $2.13 a gallon.
-August natural gas rose 2 cents to $3.65 per 1,000 cubic feet.
+Wholesale gasoline for August delivery fell 7 cents to $2.23 a gallon.
+August heating fell 8 cents to $2.10 a gallon.
+August natural gas fell 6 cents to $3.64 per 1,000 cubic feet.

 Comments